 Glass is now a very sophisticated material.
 Glass technology has advanced so much so that it’s now possible to create dynamic structures made almost entirely of glass.
 Modern ‘glass box’ structures are favoured by English Heritage for use on Listed Buildings, as they make a clear distinction between old and new.

-This design is constructed from strong structural glass, meaning you can even stand on the roof to clean the glass if desired.
+This modern extension idea for a bungalow is constructed from strong structural glass, meaning you can even stand on the roof to clean the glass if desired.

 20. Opt for style and substance